 - 1. Stars such as the Sun are on the "main sequence" of stellar lifetimes in which the energy that helps support them against gravity is supplied by the fusion of hydrogen into helium. - 2.
 When enough of the core hydrogen has been used up, the star swells into a giant (with $\sim 100 \times$ its main-sequence radius).
-If the star is massive enough, it then settles into a phase in which it fuses helium to carbon.
+If the star is massive enough, it then settles into a

+- phase in which it fuses helium to carbon.
 However, because the difference in nuclear binding energy per nucleon between carbon and helium is much less than it is between helium and hydrogen, this phase lasts a much shorter time than the main sequence. - 3.
-For sufficiently massive stars (ones that start their lives with $\gtrsim 8 M{\odot}$), this sequence continues with shorter and shorter lifetimes in each phase: carbon to oxygen to neon to magnesium to silicon and finally to 56Fe.
-At that stage, no further energy can be derived from fusion; 56Fe isn't quite at the peak of the binding energy curve for zeropressure matter (that honor belongs to 62Ni), but so little energy remains available that it is primarily quantum degeneracy pressure, rather than thermal pressure, that has to hold up the core. - 4.
+For sufficiently massive stars (ones that start their lives with $\gtrsim 8~M{\odot}$ ), this sequence continues with shorter and shorter lifetimes in each phase: carbon to oxygen to neon to magnesium to silicon and finally to $^{56}$ Fe.
+At that stage, no further energy can be derived from fusion; $^{56}$ Fe isn't quite at the peak of the binding energy curve for zero-pressure matter (that honor belongs to $^{62}$ Ni), but so little energy remains available that it is actually quantum degeneracy pressure, not thermal pressure, that has to hold up the core. - 4.
 But degeneracy pressure can't hold the core up forever.
-As Chandrasekhar showed, and as we will discuss in the next lecture, for cold matter with roughly two baryons (i.e., neutrons or protons) per electron, electron degeneracy pressure can only hold the star up to around a baryonic rest mass of $1.35 1.4 M{\odot}$ (plus up to a few tenths of a solar mass from thermal support).
+As Chandrasekhar showed, and as we will discuss in the next lecture, for cold matter with roughly two baryons (i.e., neutrons or protons) per electron, electron degeneracy pressure can only hold the star up to around a baryonic rest mass of $1.35 1.4 M{\odot}$ .
 After that, it collapses. - 5.
 The fate of the star then depends on how much mass falls back.
 If the mass is less than the limit for neutron stars, you get a neutron star.
 If the mass is greater than that limit, you get a black hole.
 This limit is still being debated, and it depends on the detailed and unknown properties of matter beyond nuclear density.